 The Innovator Visa

 With the abolition of the Tier 1 Entrepreneur visa in 2018, the new innovator visa is intended to help experienced overseas entrepreneurs set up their business in the UK.
-The applicant will need to obtain an endorsement of their proposed business from approved bodies before they can apply for the visa.
+Applicants will need to obtain an endorsement of their proposed business from approved bodies before they can apply for the visa.

 - an innovative, viable and scalable business idea supported by an endorsing body with at least £50,000 available to invest.